YouTube's highest-earners list of 2019 include 8 year old at top

 LOGAN PAUL, $1M-A-MONTH YOUTUBE STAR, SAYS HE MAY BE GOING BROKE

-Kaji now has a line of toys, clothes and other goods, which as sold at major retailers such as Target, Walmart and Amazon.
+Kaji now has a line of toys, clothes and other goods, which are sold at major retailers such as Target, Walmart and Amazon.

 Kaji also has a TV show called Ryan's Mystery Playdate on Nick Jr. which is based on his YouTube channel.
 The preschool television series follows Kaji, his parents and animated friends “as they work together to tackle a series of imaginative, physical challenges and unbox puzzles to reveal the identity of his mystery playdate,” according to IMDB.